DragonSenses/Algorithms/LeetCode/60-permutation-sequence/problem.md

 - Time Complexity: **O(n)** (choosing each position step by step).
 - Space Complexity: **O(n)** (tracking available digits).

+## **Types of Permutation Problems in Interviews**

+Permutation-based problems often fall into three primary categories:

+1. **Generate All Permutations**
+2. **Generate the Next Permutation**
+3. **Find the `k`th Permutation (Current Problem)**

+Each category has distinct approaches optimized for efficiency.

+### **1. Generating All Permutations**
+- If the order of generated permutations is irrelevant, a **swap-based backtracking** approach efficiently produces all `N!` permutations in **O(N × N!)** time.
+- However, for lexicographically sorted permutations, a better method is **D.E.
+Knuth’s algorithm**, which efficiently transitions from one permutation to the next in **O(N)** time.

+### **2. Generating the Next Permutation**
+- The **Knuth algorithm** is useful for incrementally obtaining the next permutation from the current one.
+- This method efficiently determines the immediate successor permutation while maintaining lexicographical order.

+### **3. Finding the `k`th Permutation (Polynomial-Time Solution)**
+This problem is particularly interesting because previous approaches do not directly apply:

+- **Constraints to Consider**:
+  - Backtracking is impractical due to polynomial time complexity requirements.
+  - The previous permutation is unknown, making direct application of the Knuth algorithm impossible.

 ---

 By listing and labeling all of the permutations in order, we get the following sequence for n = 3: